huohuoren4/docs/python/pytest/how_to_guides/fixture.md

 In the example above, a fixture with the same name can be overridden for certain test module.

-### Override a fixture with direct test parametrization
+### Override a fixture with direct test parametrization {#override-a-fixture-with-direct-test-parametrization}

 Given the tests file structure is: